mkdir-SN/redscrape/README.md

-# scraping-cauliflowers
+# redscrape

 ## Greetings
 Hello!
 I made a pretty simple scraper for r/mechmarket, since I was tired of manually searching for specific posts throughout the day.

 I figured I should make this scraper applicable to any other subreddits which have a selling format similar to r/mechmarket.
 To be more specific, subreddits which contain posts that have [<country_code>-<state_code>] formatting.
 And so you have it!